-- Editorial Board Member, Journal of Teaching Writing, November 2012 Present - Executive Committee, Language, Linguistics, and Writing Standing Group of the Conference on College Composition and Communication, 2018. - Established the Language, Linguistics, and Writing Standing Group of the Conference on College Composition and Communication, Co-Chair Craig Hancock, 2015-2016.
-Previously chair and co-chair (with Craig Hancock) of the CCCC Language and Linguistics Special Interest Group. - Provided writing program review, consultations on program development, and pedagogy workshops for faculty and graduate students across the disciplines at several institutions. - Reviewed proposals, books, and articles related to writing pedagogy, writing curricula, language and linguistics. - Collaborated, conducted workshops, and presented with a group of linguists, writing scholars, and writing teachers who specialize in integrating grammar and the teaching of writing. - Initiated a series of one-day rhetorical grammar workshops at CCCC.
+- Editorial Board Member, Journal of Teaching Writing, November 2012 Present - Executive Committee, Language, Linguistics, and Writing Standing Group of the Conference on College Composition and Communication, 2018 present. - Established the Language, Linguistics, and Writing Standing Group of the Conference on College Composition and Communication, Co-Chair Craig Hancock, 2015-2016.
+Previously chair and co-chair (with Craig Hancock) of the CCCC Language and Linguistics Special Interest Group. - Member: Progressive Grammar Special Interest Group of Conference on College Composition and Communication. - Provided writing program review, consultations on program development, and pedagogy workshops for faculty and graduate students across the disciplines at several institutions. - Reviewed proposals, books, and articles related to writing pedagogy, writing curricula, language and linguistics. - Collaborated, conducted workshops, and presented with a group of linguists, writing scholars, and writing teachers who specialize in integrating grammar and the teaching of writing. - Initiated a series of one-day rhetorical grammar workshops at CCCC.